bikeracer4487/xray-mcp/README.md

 ## 🛠️ Available Tools

-The server currently provides 48 MCP tools organized into 12 categories for comprehensive Xray test management.
+The server currently provides 40 MCP tools organized into 12 categories for comprehensive Xray test management.
 All tools return structured error responses: `{"error": "message", "type": "ErrorType"}`.

+**Note**: 8 tools have been temporarily disabled due to Cursor IDE's 40-tool limit restriction.
+See the [Disabled Tools](#disabled-tools) section for details.

 ### 🔗 ID Format Support